 Employees benefitted from seamless access to all critical business applications, with no sacrifice to security or performance.
 And under government-mandated stay-at-home orders in 2020, Uniper employees shifted to remote working in just 1 day, using DXC’s workplace solution.
 Throughout the health crisis, the company has maintained business continuity without interruption, while at the same time enabling employees to become more effective at collaborating and improving productivity.

-Automation is the cornerstone of Uniper’s efforts to modernize its workplace services.
+Automation is the cornerstone of Uniper’s efforts to modernise its workplace services.
 Uniper and DXC have collaborated on a number of automation initiatives, including the recently deployed Actionable Moment Engine.

 "By automating repetitive tasks and detecting and resolving issues without the need to manually raise a ticket, our users and our support agents have more time to focus on the more important things," says Craig Brereton, head of end user IT services at Uniper.